SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/provisioning/revoke.md

 ---
 title: Revoke app
 uid: revoke-app
-description: How to revoke access given to an application.
+description: How to revoke access given to a standard application.
 author: Bergfrid Dias
-so.date: 04.28.2022
+so.date: 12.20.2023
 keywords: App Store, revoke, consent so.topic: howto so.envir: cloud so.client: online
 ---

-# Revoke access given to an app
+# Revoke access given to standard app

 Revoking access to an application is a manual procedure.
 It will sever the connection between the application and a database tenant.
 It will not remove any data from the database.